Demand: Demand function and total revenue

-If the demand curve is linear, then it has the form: p = a - b*q, where p is the price of the good and q is the quantity demanded.
+If the demand curve is linear, then it has the form: Qd = a - b*P, where p is the price of the good and q is the quantity demanded.
 The intercept of the curve and the vertical axis is represented by a, meaning the price when no quantity demanded. and b is the slope of the demand function.
 If the demand function has the form like that, then the Total Revenue should equal quantity demanded times the price of the good, which can be represented by: TR= q*p = q(a-bq).